Daily Hatha Yoga practice is beneficial in case of osteoporosis as per the new research study.

 Another news consolidating the benefits of hatha yoga has been published in the journal Geriatric Rehabilitation.

 According to the new research doing yoga every day helps in case of osteoporosis.
-The study took over 10-year time period on 741 people.
+The study took over a 10-year time period on 741 people.

 Researchers measure bone density along with spine and hip X-rays at the beginning and also at the end of the study.